-This regulation only applies to residential buildings that meet at minimum the "Bronze Building Standard" according to the current 2020 version of "klimaaktiv Kriterienkatalog" of the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, which is in turn based on Guideline 6, OIB-330.6-026/19, of the Austrian Institute of Construction Engineering (OIB).
-Further details will be governed by regulation.
+This regulation only applies to residential buildings that meet at minimum the "Bronze Building Standard" according to the current 2020 version of "klimaaktiv Kriterienkatalog" of the Austrian Federal Ministry for Agriculture and forestry, climate and environmental protection, regions and water management, which is in turn based on Guideline 6, OIB-330.6-026/19, of the Austrian Institute of Construction Engineering (OIB).
+Further details are governed by regulation.